 As I said, the game is always fair.
 If you die, you never feel like it is because the game is torturing you.
 It’s likely because you were trying to rush through an area or a boss fight.
 This is the type of game that you will likely have to stop to analyse the area before you attempt to get past it.
 Even if you do die, you won’t be set back hours upon hours thanks to the generous checkpoint system; Thankfully there is a checkpoint before each and every boss fight as well!

 The Messenger is without a doubt a game that gamers should not pass up on.
 I very much enjoyed every aspect of the game from the hilarious banter between the Messenger and the shopkeeper to the platforming and the boss fights.
-I cannot see any one aspect of the game I did not enjoy.
+I cannot see any one aspect of the game that I did not enjoy.
 If this is the first game made by Sabotage Studio, then I would say that they have a bright future ahead of them in the games industry.

 Whether you’re looking for a nostalgic blast to the past, or want to try out something that’s challenging yet fair, The Messenger is sure to entertain and excite everyone who picks it up today!